inkandswitch/patchwork/README.md

 This output should say something like: `pushing to folder: automerge:<docid>`

 Now, to install your module in Patchwork: in the UI you can go to "My Tools" and register a new module at the given automerge url.
-Or, on the CLI you can run `jacquard install --moduleUrl <your-automerge-url>`.
+Or, on the CLI you can run `patchwork install --moduleUrl <your-automerge-url>`.

 Now in Patchwork when you click "create new" you should see a new option letting you create a doc of your new datatype.
 Click that and you should see your new tool running!